VertebrateResequencing/wr/.docs/reliable2/spec.md

   projection).
 Reconciles sec 2 (delete the projection) with KEEP (`#503` subscriptions still deliver a correct to-state).
-- **Slim counter, frontend unchanged (note 3).** A single absolute per-RepGroup counter emitting the existing `jstateAbsolute`; never seeded; connect-seed pushes the whole map (no terminal-hiding).
+- **Slim counter, frontend unchanged (note 3).** A single absolute per-RepGroup counter emitting the existing `jstateAbsolute`; never seeded; fresh-connect seed is the filtered live view (`liveSeedLocked`) that omits terminal-only RepGroups per bugfix 260721-1, while the counter still tracks all states for the `"+all+"` aggregate and live pushes.
 CLI counts stay a scan (a never-seeded counter would under-report post-restart).
 Count accuracy = v0.36.5 quality (accepted).
 - **DB compat = additive (note, sec 4).** No schema-version gate; dead